Visit Juneau, Alaska

 Access to the island is by a breathtaking float-plane flight from Juneau but to reach the bears you’ll need to hike for several kilometres, accompanied by a naturalist pilot and guide.

-This sample itinerary will give you an idea of what is possible when you travel in Juneau, and showcases routes we know work particularly well.
-Treat this as inspiration, because your trip will be created uniquely by one of our specialists.
+Our itineraries will give you suggestions for what is possible when you travel in Juneau, and they showcase routes we know work particularly well.
+Treat them as inspiration, because your trip will be created uniquely by one of our specialists.